FAQ’S

 The simple answer is that we employ a mix of both traditional and photojournalistic styles.
 There are times when a photographer needs to be very hands on and in our opinion is essential to proper coverage of your wedding.
 An example of this is the posed formal photos taken at most weddings.
 Therefore, we feel it is essential to blend the two styles so that you receive flattering posed photos as well as a candid portrayal of your dream wedding.
 We truly feel this is the best option to capture your wedding day.

-Absolutely!
-We made the decision to go 100% digital about 10 years ago and haven’t looked back.
+We made the decision to go 100% digital about 15 years ago and haven’t looked back.
 Currently we use professional grade Canon cameras and lenses and feel the quality of digital photography has caught up and surpassed, traditional analog film photography.

 How many images will you take?

-The simple answer is a lot.
+The simple answer is “it depends”.
+When we say “it depends” it means that every wedding is different and unique.
+Some are HUGE events with tons of stuff happening and others are very small intimate affairs that are very simple.
+Naturally there will be more things to photograph at the larger events so it all depends on your wedding and what is happening during the day.
 Our goal is to take enough images to capture the story of your wedding and not a set number of photos.
 We do not charge by the image.
 We photograph everything you want, everything we should and everything we see.
 All images that meet our professional standards and criteria you will see when we upload them to your proofing gallery.

-Yes, I have a backup system that is an exact duplicate of my primary system so that there is not a difference in their operation.
-This allows me to focus on you and your event instead of having to worry about a different camera and its settings.
+Yes, and this is an important question and frankly any true professional photographer will have complete backup gear just in case.
+Our backup system is an exact duplicate our primary system so that there is no difference in their operation.
+This allows us to focus on you and your event instead of having to worry about a different camera and its settings in the event something happens.
 We take every precaution to ensure our equipment is in top working order.
 Should something fail technically, we are normally carrying the back up with us and within seconds will be shooting away.
 Most of the time you will not realize there was an issue.

 What are your terms?